tylerhiatt/startup/README.md

 - **Use MongoDB to store credentials** - stores a user and their order
 - **Restricts functionality** - I use a secure API router to limit certain activities, like ordering a product.

+# Websocket Deliverable
+For this deliverable I used webSocket to update customer reviews on the frontend in realtime.

+- **Backend listens for WebSocket connection**
+- **Frontend makes WebSocket connection**
+- **Data sent over WebSocket connection**
+- **WebSocket data displayed** - Customer reivews are displayed in realtime.